makerdao/developer-portal/content/resources/documentation/keepers/simple-arbitrage-keeper.md

 **Shell Script**

 As was mentioned before, let's make a shell script so that it's easy to run this Bot.
 For example, we're using _Kovan Sai_ for the entry-token since we won't be exposed to the arb token's price exposure in between trades.
 Moreover, for kovan testing, we will be using the WETH/DAI pair, since liquidity is thin across the Kovan versions of MatchingMarket and Uniswap exchanges.
 Any `NoneType` errors are likely due to a lack of liquidity on either exchange and can be resolved once liquidity is added.
 As mentioned earlier, the min-profit and max-engagement arguments define how the keeper will operate.
-Maximum engagement refers to the amount of entry-tokens you would like to sell within the first leg of the trade, whereas minimum profit refers to the amount of profit gained from executing the arbitrage; both arguments are denominated in entry-tokens and in _units of ether_ \(in the below script, 1 SAI of min-profit would be 1 SAI\).
+Maximum engagement refers to the amount of entry-tokens you would like to sell within the first leg of the trade, whereas minimum profit refers to the amount of profit gained from executing the arbitrage; both arguments are denominated in entry-tokens and in _units of ether_ in the below script, 1 SAI of min-profit would be 1 SAI.
 For example, the below script will trade with a max-engagement of 10 SAI, but only if the returned value from the trade results in at least 11 SAI.

 Create a file called like below, insert the arguments relevant to your environment, make it executable, then run it!